Italy, France tensions spiral over rejected migrant ship - Journal du Cameroun

 A French presidential source said the country had not received any formal demand from Italy for an apology.

+The European Parliament’s president on Wednesday said the contentious issue was threatening “the survival” of the 28-nation bloc.

+“The EU’s own survival depends on the handling of migration,” Antonio Tajani tweeted, calling it “the biggest challenge of our times.”

-Italy’s new Economy Minister Giovanni Tria said he was cancelling a meeting with his French counterpart Bruno le Maire in Paris.
-The French economy ministry later said the ministers had “agreed that Mr Tria will come to Paris in the coming days”.
+Italy’s new Economy Minister Giovanni Tria meanwhile announced he was cancelling a meeting with his French counterpart Bruno le Maire in Paris.
+But the French economy ministry later said the ministers had “agreed that Mr Tria will come to Paris in the coming days”.

 – ‘Axis of the willing’ –

-European Union member states are divided over how to deal with asylum seekers.
+European Union member states are deeply divided over how to deal with asylum seekers.

 Austrian Chancellor Sebastian Kurz on Wednesday hailed cooperation between the hardline interior ministers of Austria, Germany and Italy on the issue.